linknx/pyknx/README.md

 	# Print status of all lights.
 The regex assumes that all lights objects are prefixed with 'Lights'.
 	lightObjects = server.getObjects('Lights.*')
-	for lightObj, value in lightObjects.getValues(): # getValues get all values with a single request to Linknx! print '{0} is currently {1}'.format(lightObj.id, value)
+	for lightObj, value in lightObjects.getValues().items(): # getValues gets all values with a single request to Linknx! print '{0} is currently {1}'.format(lightObj.id, value)

 In these samples, there is no configuration required.
 Simply copy and paste them in a python script and it should work (pay attention to linknx hostname and port if you do not use default ones).